TimNN/cargo-lipo/README.md

 ## Installation

-Install `cargo lipo` with `cargo install cargo-lipo`. `cargo lipo` can be build with rust 1.8 and later.
+Install `cargo lipo` with `cargo install cargo-lipo`. `cargo lipo` should always be buildable with the latest stable Rust version.
+For the minimum supported version check `.travis.yml`.

 You also need a rust compiler which can compile for the iOS targets.
 If you use [rustup](https://www.rustup.rs/) all you should have to do is